Scaarif/Latent/README.md

 **/api/v1/houses**
 - `POST`: creates a new house listing
 - `PUT`: updates a house listing's data
-- `GET`: returns all house objects linked to an agent, or any query steing parameters
+- `GET`: returns all house objects linked to an agent, or any query string parameters
 - `DELETE`: removes an agent's house listing

 **/api/v1/agents/:agentId**